Holiday Car Travel With Babies

 And the second bit of good news is that the amount of agony experienced during the actual car ride is directly, inversely proportional to the amount of stressing I did about the car ride ahead of time.
 So the fact that you’re already bracing for a potential nightmare scenario is probably going to guarantee that your baby will sleep the whole damn time.

 The absolute worst trip we EVER took with any of our babies was just this past summer, when we drove to the beach.
-Ike was just shy of six weeks old.
+My son Ike was just shy of six weeks old.
 And while I was thoroughly stressed out about the actual baby-at-the-BEACH part, I didn’t give the car ride much thought.
 Eh, we’ve done it a million times!
 He’ll just sleep!
 If he wakes up he’ll have his older brother sitting right behind him for entertainment, or we’ll just pull over and I’ll nurse him real quick.

 He didn’t sleep.
 AT ALL.
 He howled instead.
 For hours.
 The first leg of the trip involved me driving the kids solo to pick my husband up at his office on the other side of the city…in absolute gridlock.
 There was no pulling over, there was just sitting and crawling a few feet forward every 10 minutes or so while my infant SCUH-REEEEAMED in protest from the back seat.
 He wasn’t hungry or wet…he just wanted to be held and/or wanted the car to GO FASTER so he could fall asleep.
 Both requests that I simply couldn’t fulfill right then.
-The second leg, which I assumed would be better because my husband was driving and I could sit in the back in Ike’s line of vision at least, wasn’t much better.
+The second leg, which I assumed would be better because my husband was driving and I could sit in the back in my newborn Ike’s line of vision at least, wasn’t much better.
 He would fall asleep briefly and then wake up at every stoplight to work himself back into a state when he realized he was still in that dang carseat.

-That trip nearly broke my spirit, especially combined with the “are we there yets?” from my five-year-old and the “I gotta go pee-pees!” from my newly potty-trained two-year-old (which he inevitably hollered five minutes after we left a rest stop where he had adamantly refused to go).
+That trip nearly broke my spirit, especially combined with the “are we there yets?” from my five-year-old son and the “I gotta go pee-pees!” from my newly potty-trained two-year-old son (which he inevitably hollered five minutes after we left a rest stop where he had adamantly refused to go).
 I spent most of the trip DREADING the return home and trying to figure out what we had done so wrong — the timing?
 Was he overtired?
 Should we leave at night?
 Try to get him in the car seat after he falls asleep?
 Move him to the back row of the minivan so I could sit next to him?
 And so on and so forth.